Bio-ink: Printability

-Bioink compositions and chemistries are often inspired and derived from existing hydrogel biomaterials.
+Bio-ink compositions and chemistries are often inspired and derived from existing hydrogel biomaterials.
 However, these hydrogel biomaterials were often developed to be easily pipetted and cast into well plates and other molds.
 Altering the composition of these hydrogels to permit filament formation is necessary for their translation as bioprintable materials.
-However, the unique properties of bioinks offer new challenges in characterizing material printability.
+However, the unique properties of bio-inks offer new challenges in characterizing material printability.

 Traditional bioprinting techniques involve depositing material layer-by-layer to create the end structure, but in 2019 a new method called volumetric bioprinting was introduced.
 Volumetric bioprinting occurs when a bio-ink is placed in a liquid cell and is selectively irradiated by an energy source.
 This method will actively polymerize the irradiated material and that will comprise the final structure.
 Manufacturing biomaterials using volumetric bioprinting of bio-inks can greatly decrease the manufacturing time.
 In materials science, this is a breakthrough that allows personalized biomaterials to be quickly generated.
 The procedure must be developed and studied clinically before any major advances in the bioprinting industry can be realized.

-Unlike traditional 3D printing materials such as thermoplastics that are essentially 'fixed' once they are printed, bioinks are a dynamic system because of their high water content and often non-crystalline structure.
-The shape fidelity of the bioink after filament deposition must also be characterized.
-Finally, the printing pressure and nozzle diameter must be taken into account to minimize the shear stresses placed on the bioink and on any cells within the bioink during the printing process.
+Unlike traditional 3D printing materials such as thermoplastics that are essentially 'fixed' once they are printed, bio-inks are a dynamic system because of their high water content and often non-crystalline structure.
+The shape fidelity of the bio-ink after filament deposition must also be characterized.
+Finally, the printing pressure and nozzle diameter must be taken into account to minimize the shear stresses placed on the bio-ink and on any cells within the bio-ink during the printing process.
 Too high shear forces may damage or lyse cells, adversely affecting cell viability.